rkb121541/java-stuff/tictactoe/minimax/README.md

-tictactoe game but computer makes move using minimax algorithm. implemented using this https://www.youtube.com/watch?v=trKjYdBASyQ&t=1155s

-sped it up using alpha-beta pruning
+Tictactoe game but computer makes its move using the minimax algorithm.
+Implemented using this [video](https://www.youtube.com/watch?v=trKjYdBASyQ&t=1155s ";)").
+Sped up the algorithm using alpha-beta pruning.